eddiewebb/json-resume/src/content/blog/us-household-goes-metric/index.md

 weight: 1
 ---

+Did you know metric is the preferred system for all U.S. agencies, and required for interactions with commerce?

 I feel fortunate that my employer is based in Australia.
 It's continued to push me to re-evaluate my ehtnocentric view of the world.

-One small example was a recent thread in our "Makers" channel discussing where and when we see imperial and metric measures used.
+One small example was a recent thread in our "Makers" channel discussing where and when we see imperial and metric measures used, some of them left the question there for us "Is the US really _that_ averse to metric?

-Many of my Aussie co-workers pointed out they haven't needed to touch the _imperial spanners_ (That's a "standard" or SAE wrench for my American readers ;) )  that their fathers left them ages ago.
-As my side of the world came round to face the sun some of them left the question there for us "Is the US really _that_ averse to metric?
 Don't they sometimes use both types of measures?"

 **Turns out the United States is already a "metric nation"** and has been since 1880's or 1970's depending on your interpretation.